 1. Remember you're in their territory

 "We, as shark diving professionals, are always aware of our surroundings.
-We know we are in their element, not mankind's.
+We know we're in their environment, not mankind's.
 So if you're in the ocean and a shark swims up to check you out you should never really be that surprised, they live there.

 "The main thing to recognise is that they aren't interested in us.
-They are curious, but the last thing a great white shark wants to do is get hurt, just like any other living creature.
-They have to heal on their own with no aid of doctors or medications.
+They're curious, but the last thing a great white shark wants to do is get hurt, just like any other living creature.
+They have to heal on their own with no assistance from doctors or medication.

-"They seem like a big scary creature because of what we as humans have portrayed them as, but they are just a big fish at the end of the day.
-A very badass big fish, admittedly, but they are vulnerable at the same time and have zero interest in putting themselves in harm's way."
+"They seem like big scary creatures because of what we as humans have portrayed them as, but they're just a big fish at the end of the day.
+A very badass big fish, admittedly, but they're vulnerable at the same time and have zero interest in putting themselves in harm's way."

 2. Remain zen at all times

-"Everything kind of slows down underwater, and everything gets very focused.
-You've got to pay attention at all times, but it's like a meditation.
+"Everything kind of slows down underwater, and everything becomes very focused.
+You've got to pay attention at all times, but it's like meditating.
 It becomes peaceful.
-You can have 17ft great white shark in front of you and not feel afraid."
+You can have a 17ft [5.18m] great white shark in front of you and not feel afraid."